Your Essential Boat Safety Equipment Checklist

 Quick-Glance Pre-Launch Safety Checklist

-To make this process fast and foolproof, we've put together a simple summary table.
+To make this process fast and foolproof, here is a simple summary table.
 Think of this as your final once-over before you cast off the lines.
 It breaks down the absolute essentials into easy-to-scan categories so you can do a thorough check in just a minute or two.

 Use this table every time, and you'll build the muscle memory needed to head out with confidence, knowing you're truly prepared.